NanbowanX/hello-world/README.md

 Hi All,

-This is Jiachen from Anhui, China.
+This is JC from Anhui, China.
 I love myself!